mpes/configs/README.md

 ### Commandline
 * `vim filename` Opens new file in Vim
 * `vim -p` option opens each specified file in a separate tab (up to the value of the 'tabpagemax')
-* `vim -N` opens Vim in new mode incopatible with Vi
+* `vim -N` opens Vim in new mode incompatible with Vi (If a .vimrc file exists, vim will start in nocompatible mode automatically) You can also get nocompatible mode with these `:set nocompatible`

 ### Keyboard shortcuts